silviadealmeida/ferramentas/Misc/readme.md

 * https://www.notion.so/ All-in-one workspace One tool for your whole team.
 Write, plan, and get organized.
 * https://asana.com/ Asana organizes work so teams know what to do, why it matters, and how to get it done.
 * https://freshcode.club/ Open source software release tracking.
+* https://new.edmodo.com/ Edmodo is a global education network that helps connect all learners with the people and resources needed to reach their full potential.